-Clicks can be categorized as standard-quality, low-quality, or invalid, and here are tools you can use to identify, monitor, prevent and report suspicious click activity.
+Clicks can be categorised as standard quality, low quality or invalid, and here are tools you can use to identify, monitor, prevent and report suspicious click activity.
 The clicks are defined as:

-- Standard-quality: clicks that are most likely from potential customers.Low-quality: clicks that exhibit characteristics of unclear commercial intent, and patterns of unusual activity.
+- Low quality: clicks that exhibit characteristics of unclear commercial intent, and patterns of unusual activity.

 - Invalid: clicks that fall into the low-quality category which exhibit characteristics of user error, search engine robots or fraudulent activity.